-The bill also contains language directing the Secretary of the Department of Transportation to give priority consideration to the replacement of Huntington's Sixth Street Bridge and an application by the Raleigh County Airport for construction funds.
+The bill also contains funds which would allow for the replacement of Huntington's Sixth Street Bridge.
 Rahall has been actively pursuing funds to replace the bridge which has the lowest safety rating of any span in West Virginia.

 "With the passage of this bill, funds are available for a new Huntington bridge," Rahall said.
 "It is now up to the state administration to submit the necessary plans and applications so the U.S. Department of Transportation can consider the forms and approve the funding of the project.
 Urgency is important.
-We do not want to have another Silver Bridge tragedy when expedience can keep such from occuring.
-The D.O.T. also will consider an application for a multi-year project to construct a taxiway parallel to the existing runway at the Raleigh County airport.
-This will not only provide greater safety at the Beckley airport, but will also allow for further expansion of air service which will hopefully increase tourism and business ventures in the region."
+We do not want to have another Silver Bridge tragedy when expedience can keep such from occuring."